-- You deploy a preview and share the link
+- You deploy a temporary preview for the exact branch or client revision

 Enabling the Feedback Widget

-Add a single flag to your prev command:
+Add a single flag to your deployment command:

 That's it. prev injects a lightweight JavaScript widget into the preview environment.
 No changes to your source code.
 No npm packages to install.
 No configuration files to update.